-The guidance counselor will assist you throughout your years at West Branch Elementary School.
+The guidance counselor will assist you throughout your years at West Branch Middle School.
 The counselor is available to discuss a variety of issues, including student issues, academics, school, and family.
+Other guidance programs focus around the areas of academics, social emotional, and career exploration and readiness.